Imagine spending countless hours crafting a marketing plan only to find potential customers leaving your site without clicking on your CTA button.

 Use contrasting colors, shapes, sizes, and fonts that are different from your background and other elements on your page.
 That naturally draws your visitors’ attention to your buttons and increases conversions as a result.

-Take this CTA button from Huemor, for example.
+Check out this CTA button from Huemor.

 As you’ll notice, the webpage uses bold colors, text, and art.
-However, the CTA button still stands out because its pink color creates a stark contrast with the light green background.
+However, the button still stands out because its pink color creates a stark contrast with the light green background.

 2. Use negative space